Electronic Press Kit

 Tara Williamson is a Winnipeg based poet and provocateur- the spark that ignites the flame.
 A First Nations singer/songwriter, her music is an unflinching document of self: the truth that hurts before it heals.
 Her first 2 EPs - Lie Low (produced by James McKenty) and ndn summer (produced by Kinnie Starr) were received with praise and made it on numerous music blogs and countdowns across Turtle Island.
 Her newest album, Songs to Keep Us Warm (produced by Jim Bryson), builds on the clever songwriting and expressive vocals heard in her first two EPs while revealing the deep heart of an artist willing to risk vulnerability in the pursuit of emotional truth.
 These songs invoke intimacy in its many unbreakable, deathless forms, and remind us how love changes our voice.
 Songs to Keep Us Warm features collaborations with Leanne Simpson and Cris Derksen and was nominated for Best Pop Album at the 2017 Indigenous Music Awards.

 Not only a recording and performing artist, Tara is also a professional writer and educator.
-She is currently the Editor of the online Indigenous media platform, Indian & Cowboy and is working on a musical about murdered and missing Indigenous women under the mentorship of Tomson Highway.
+She served as the Editor of the online Indigenous media platform, Indian & Cowboy, spearheaded by Ryan McMahon and is developing a musical about murdered and missing Indigenous women under the mentorship of Tomson Highway.

 Photos by Summer Faith Garcia at RezKat Studios

 Tara is a professional writer and educator.
-She holds degrees in social work, law, and Indigenous governance and has been a professor and instructor at Fleming College, Ryerson University/First Nations Technical Institute, Trent University, and currently teaches at the University of Winnipeg.
+She holds degrees in social work, law, and Indigenous governance and has been a professor and instructor at Fleming College, Ryerson University/First Nations Technical Institute, Trent University, and the University of Winnipeg.
+She is currently a Researcher with the Indigenous Law Research Unit at the University of Victoria, British Columbia.